CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 > `EVID-NEG -1SG.NOM  AN.SG-crab  AV-  see~PROG-NEG `
 > "I don't see the crab"
 ### Copula
-The basic copula which equates one noun with another is formed with a suffix on a noun *-j[a]*, appearing like a verb at the end of a phrase:
+The basic copula which equates one noun with another is formed with a suffix on a noun |-j[a]|, which can be devoiced to *-ca* or reduced to a single consonant *-j* or *-c*.
+A copulaic noun appears like a verb at the end of a phrase:
 - *sajin klíbja* `gibbon monkey-COP` "gibbons are monkeys"
+- *yaden jíjöj* `1SG.NOM child-COP` "I'm a child"
+- *ajasca!* `snake-COP` "it's a snake!"

 Despite not being a true verb, the copula can be negated with a combination of the noun proclitic *sa-* and the verb suffix *-z*:
 - *nijvi sa-lubícaz* `necwi NEG-flightless.bird-NEG` "[[necwi]] are not birds"